andymeneely/project-timber-wolf/FAQ.md

 ## Do you really expect people to read all of these FAQs?

 Nope.
 But some people will.
+(Hi there!)
 I'm trying to do something different here by being transparent about my design process so you can make the best purchasing and/or judging decision.

 # Questions about the Rules of _Your Last Heist_